Engoo Blog Online Tutoring

 – Tomoko-san (🇯🇵)

-So if you notice that a student is in a similar situation, it’s safe to assume that they’ll be more accepting of jokes – if not eager to learn some themselves!
 In fact, the student above even measured her progress in English with her ability to crack jokes: “At first, I couldn't understand simple things tutors said, ‘Let's do this today.’
 Now when the tutor makes a joke, I can reply with a joke!”

 When It’s Unclear

-So we can “test the waters” with a joke or two.
+In these cases, we can “test the waters” with a joke or two.
 For example, Tutor Mesi (🇿🇼) often answers the question, “What is your hobby?” with a little joke: “I like shopping ... but only when I have money!”

 You can try something similar.
 Maybe you’ll get a few giggles, maybe not.
 But at least you'll know how to proceed for the rest of the lesson.